- Released: 2020

 - Best Track: I’m Not Sure What It Is

-There’s a huge gap in my Badly Drawn Boy chronology.
+There’s a huge chasm in my Badly Drawn Boy chronology.
 In fact, it pretty much jumps straight from his 2000 debut The Hour of Bewilderbeast to today, although I’ve heard bits of his 2002 releases Have You Fed the Fish? and the About A Boy soundtrack.

 Today saw the release of Damon Gough’s ninth album under the name, and his first in eight years.
 I’ve always had a bit of a soft spot for his stuff.
 It’s not really what I’d normally listen to, but he’s such a likable bloke and his songs feel so heartfelt, I can’t help but take an interest.
 Plus the likes of ‘Once Around the Block’ and ‘Disillusion’ were really catchy songs, though both are now two decades old – let that sink in for a moment!